tesuji/ctf-writeups/2025/b01lers/pwn/guess/readme.md

-Since the program call `exit()` directly, I decided to attack `tls_dtor_list` array that was called inside `exit()` to gain arbitrary executions (the ultimate goal is always to get shell).
+Since the program call `exit()` directly, I decided to attack `tls_dtor_list` array that was called inside `exit()` to gain arbitrary executions (the ultimate goal is always to get the shell).

 ## Environment setup

 Using the provided `Dockerfile` to set up a debug environment is needed.
 Since I target `tls_dtor_list` that is located inside the TLS section of the program address page.
 Simply patching the binary via patchelf with custom libc (not system) is not enough.
 Because patching makes TLS mapped after libc.
-This is a known quirk of using patchelf on some Linux kernels.
+Which is not the usual case for programs running with system libc.
+This is a known quirk of using RUNPATH patched binaries on some Linux kernels.

-> Did you know that you could get the TLS address inside gdb via `p $fs_base` command?
+Did you know that you could get the TLS address inside gdb via `p $fs_base` command?
+And TLS is usually mapped right before libc so if we have a libc leak, we can compute TLS address by subtracting a constant offset from the libc's base.

 ## Dive into `exit()`